DOME-Marketplace/architecture/content/en/docs/overview/index.md

 ---
 title: Overview
-description: Overview of the DOME Onboarding process.
+description: Overview of the DOME technical architecture.
 weight: 10
 ---